-With Perch you can setup event notifications for any event type logged to Perch from your IDS or from your logs.
-The new event notifications feature will allow you to create custom notifications based on specific criteria that you setup that will email you or create an alert for our SOC to triage.
+Within Perchybana, you can set up custom event notifications for any event type logged to Perch from your network traffic or from your logs, based on the criteria of your choice.
+For each notification you set up, you can elect to receive an email or have an alert generated for our SOC to triage.

 To see your currently configured event notification rules:

-From this list of notification you can take actions on your existing notifications like:
+From here, you can take actions on your existing event notifications:

 You can create a new event notification by clicking the purple plus sign at the top right of the event notifications card.

 There are four configuration sections required before you can save your event notification.

 If your account has access to manage more than one organization, the organization picker dropdown in the top navigation will control which organization the event notification is run as, and which organization can edit, delete, or disable the notification.
 The query that is defined later will have access to all data that this organization has access to.

 You can create an event notification under your account, but limit the query results to a specific organization you manage.
 This means that the organization will not be able to see, edit, delete or disable the notification.

 Give the event notification a unique name and a description.
 We recommended making the notification description something helpful to anyone receiving the notification, describing the scenario you are creating the notification for.
 Additionally, you can select a severity for this event notification.
 The default severity is “info.”